Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Conclusions

 \section{Conclusions}

-{ We introduce a framework for the discriminant analysis of functional data supported on random manifold domains, i.e., FoSs.
+We introduce a framework for the discriminant analysis of functional data supported on random manifold domains, i.e., FoSs.
 To this aim, we adopt linear representations of these objects that are bivariate functional data belonging to linear spaces.
 We then define a functional linear classification model on the parametrizing space.
 Thanks to a penalized least-squares formulation, the proposed model is able to estimate the most discriminant direction in the data without requiring the explicit computation of the covariance function of the predictors or low-rank approximations thereof.
 This allows us to reduce the memory requirements by five orders of magnitude and ultimately be able to run our model on a standard workstation.
 The complexity of the solution is controlled by means of differential penalties that are aware of the geometry of the domain where the functional data are supported.

 We apply the proposed model to the analysis of modern multi-modal neuroimaging data.
-Specifically, we estimate interpretable discriminant directions that are able to exploit both geometric and thickness features of the cerebral cortex to identify subjects with AD.
-We show that our results are consistent with those in the neuroscience literature.
+Specifically, we estimate interpretable discriminant directions that are able to leverage both geometric and thickness features of the cerebral cortex to identify subjects with AD.
+Our results are consistent with those in the neuroscience literature.

-The model proposed can be applied as-is to different imaging settings that lead to FoSs representations, such as musculoskeletal imaging \parencite{Gee2018} or cardiac imaging \parencite{Biffi2018}.
+The model proposed can be applied to several imaging settings that lead to FoSs representations, such as musculoskeletal imaging \parencite{gee2018how} or cardiac imaging \parencite{biffi2018threedimensional}.
 It is also important to highlight that the proposed model is not a mere generalization of existing models for functional data supported on one-dimensional domains to multidimensional domains.
-We indeed believe that its application to one-dimensional functional data, where the bivariate representation is given by the registered functions and associated registration maps, leads to a novel classification approach in such a simplified setting.
+We believe that its application to one-dimensional functional data, where the bivariate representation is given by the registered functions and associated registration maps, leads to a novel classification approach in this simplified setting.